haeringer/edinote/data/demo/0_README.md

 ### Data Import

-If you already have a bunch of text files that you'd like to import into Edinote, you can just copy those files into the data directory of your user (e.g. data/admin/) and Edinote will read them in and update the database at page reload automatically.
+If you already have a bunch of text files that you'd like to import into Edinote, you can just copy those files into the data directory of your user (e.g. into data/admin/) and Edinote will read them in, updating the database automatically at page reload.

 ## License